palewire/storytracker/docs/archivaltools.rst

    :param bool compress: Compress the HTML response using gzip
    :param output_dir: Provide a directory for the archived data to be stored
    :type output_dir: str or None
-   :return: The content of the HTML response, unless an output directory is provided when it will return the path to the created file.
+   :return: The content of the HTML response, unless an output directory is provided when it will return the path to the created file
    :rtype: str or None
    :raises ValueError: If the response is not verified as HTML